chronoxor/FastBinaryEncoding/README.md

 }
 ```

-Also it is possible to reuse the base struct type in a child one using '= base'
+Also it is possible to reuse the base struct type number in a child one using
-operator.
-It is useful when you extend the struct from third-party imported
+'= base' operator.
+It is useful when you extend the struct from third-party
-package:
+imported package:
 ```proto
 // Package declaration.
 Offset is 10.
 package protoex offset 10